santacsj/symbolicloader64/README.md

 # Symbolic Machine Code Loader for the Commodore 64

 Learn C64 machine code the hard way, by programming on paper :).
-You are the assembler, but this short BASIC program can automate the annoying address calculations for you.
+You do the assembing and this short BASIC program automates the annoying address calculations for you.
 Copy and paste the BASIC source to VICE and start practicing!

 ### Start address and Program Counter
-Variable `O` (as origin), in line 12, is used to store the start address and it holds PC value when loading the data.
+Variable `O` (as origin), in line 12, holds the start address and the PC value when loading the data.

 ### Syntax
 1. Hex, one single PETSCII character, can only be 0-9 or A-F